Our Grand Rapids dentists recommend dental crowns for teeth with significant cracking, decay, or discoloration.

-If you have a cavity, our dentist will need to drill out the decayed tooth matter and restore the tooth by filling the hole left behind.
-If you have tooth decay, your dentist may recommend dental inlays or onlays as an alternative to fillings and crowns.
+If you have a cavity, our dentists will need to drill out the decayed tooth matter and restore the tooth by filling the hole left behind.
+If you have tooth decay, our dentists may recommend dental inlays or onlays as an alternative to fillings and crowns.

 Health Benefits of Dental Crowns

 Many of our patients prefer dental crowns to other restorations because they restore teeth to their original strength and appearance.
 Dental crowns are able to restore teeth with significant tooth decay, cracking, and even discoloration.
 A dental crown may also be recommended if you need to restore a tooth after root canal therapy.